mennanov/limiters/README.md

     Allows requests at a certain input rate with possible bursts configured by the capacity parameter.
     The output rate equals to the input rate.
-    Precise, but requires a lock (provided).
+    Precise (no over or under-limiting), but requires a lock (provided).

 - [`Leaky bucket`](https://en.wikipedia.org/wiki/Leaky_bucket#As_a_queue)
     - in-memory (local)